alexrutz/flightgpt/COCKPIT_SYSTEMS.md

 ## Parking Brake Panel
 Indicates whether the parking brake is engaged.

+## Brake Panel
+Shows current brake temperature and whether the autobrake system is active.

 ## Oxygen Panel
 Shows the remaining oxygen supply for reference.